Blu-Zea Resort – Inviting and unpretentious midrange option in the heart of classy Seminyak.

 - For Families: All rooms can fit in an extra single bed, but only a few have connecting doors.

-Blu-Zea Resort by Double-Six – Local Transport
+Blu-Zea Resort – Local Transport

 - Walking & Cycling: Walkable to everything that Seminyak and Legian have to offer.
 Cycling around the main roads of Seminyak is increasingly problematic given the traffic, but pleasant along the backstreets and further south on the beachside path.
 Ask the reception about bike rentals.